An effective editing checklist is crucial for good writing. It will help you fix and publish your work faster.

 Now, change the line spacing of your work to double-spaced, change the font to Courier New and the size to 12.

 Many professional journalists and sub-editors format their work this way because it’s easy on the eye and takes approximately one minute to read a page.
-This simplifies spotting errors and you’ll also have plenty of space for writing on your manuscript.
+This simplifies spotting mistakes in sentence structure and punctuation.
+It also gives you plenty of space for writing on your manuscript.

 Better, yet download the font Courier Prime.
 This revised version of the Courier font looks better on larger screens and has all the benefits of its older brother.